xnaught/PresentMon/README.md

 4. In the "Enter the object names to select" text box, type the name of the user account or group account that you want to add, and then click "OK".
 5. Sign out and log back in for the changes to take effect.

 If PresentMon is not run with administrator privilege, it will not have complete process information for processes running on different user accounts.
 Such processes will be listed in the console and CSV as "<error>", and they cannot be targeted by name.
-By default, PresentMon tries to start itself with administrator privilege.
-Use `-dont_restart_as_admin` to prevent this.

 ### Capture Target Options